Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: NCR

 \section{NCR}

-The scope of NR NCRs, as detailed in the NR NCR WI \cite{RP-222673}, is more narrowly defined compared to IAB.
-NCRs primarily focus on the following scenarios and assumptions: \begin{itemize} \item[-] NCRs are \emph{in-band} RF repeaters used to extend network coverage on FR1 and FR2 bands, as per the NCR model in TR38.867 \cite{3GPP-38-867}. \item[-] Only \emph{single-hop stationary} NCRs are considered. \item[-] The NCR is \emph{transparent} to the UE. \item[-] The NCR can maintain the gNB-repeater link and the repeater-UE link \emph{simultaneously}. \end{itemize} Table \ref{tab:IAB_vs_NCR} provides a summary of the comparisons between IAB and NCR.
-In the subsequent subsections, we will explore the architecture and functionalities of NCRs in more detail.
+As another network node to improve coverage in 3GPP, the scope of NCRs, as detailed in the NCR WI \cite{RP-222673}, is more narrowly defined compared to IAB.
+According to TR 38.867 \cite{3GPP-38-867}, NCRs primarily focus on the following scenarios and assumptions: \begin{itemize} \item[-] NCRs are \emph{in-band} RF repeaters used to extend network coverage on FR1 and FR2 bands. \item[-] Only \emph{single-hop stationary} NCRs are considered. \item[-] The NCR is \emph{transparent} to the UE. \item[-] The NCR can maintain the gNB-repeater link and the repeater-UE link \emph{simultaneously}. \end{itemize} Table \ref{tab:IAB_vs_NCR} provides a summary of the comparisons between IAB and NCR.
+In the subsequent subsections, we explore the architecture and functionalities of NCRs in more detail.